-Anorexia: Why Won’t My Child Eat?
+Why Won’t My Child Eat?
+Anorexia Meal Support

-The most painful experience for a parent is to watch your child starve.
-After all, all you want to do is help your children grow big and strong.
-Instead with anorexia nervosa you watch your angel waste away.
 What is perhaps even harder is seeing their personality shift.
-Someone who is hungry and malnourished is naturally irritable and intolerant.
+Someone who is hungry and malnourished is naturally more irritable and less tolerant.
 Any parent in this position naturally feels desperate.
 You will do anything to see your child eat again.
-Naturally, you try:
+Naturally, you may try:

-- Yelling at your child to eat
+- Yelling at your child to eat.

-- Holding your breath and trying to be patient
+- Holding your breath and trying to be patient.

 And none of this works.

-Or at least in the long-term these methods don’t work.
+Or at least, in the long term, these methods don’t work.

-So, what to do?
+So, what can you do?

 Just like anyone who is facing their worst fear, your child will naturally resist and push back, and scream if they feel too pressured.